Adithyenkandasamy/Insurance_hackathon/README.md

 ## 🎯 Project Overview

-InsuranceAI is a hackathon prototype that demonstrates the future of insurance claim processing using artificial intelligence.
-Built in 48 hours, this platform showcases:
+InsuranceAI is an advanced platform that demonstrates the future of insurance claim processing using artificial intelligence.
+This comprehensive solution showcases:

 - **Instant Damage Detection**: AI analyzes vehicle damage photos in < 30 seconds
 - **Advanced Fraud Prevention**: Multi-layer fraud detection with 95% accuracy